JoshuaMarkle/Unity-3D-Movement-Prototype/README.md

 This projects is a collection of advanced, dynamic movement scripts for Unity 3D FPS games.

+All the scripts use physics based movement and the player will require a Rigidbody.

 ## ✨ What It Offers

 This player movement script includes the following features: